UTNuclearRoboticsPublic/multimodal_resolution_ar/README.md

  ```sh
  git clone --recursive https://github.com/UTNuclearRoboticsPublic/multimodal_resolution_ar.git
  ```
-2. Generate the solution
+2. Generate the solution file
+  * Right click on multimodal_ar.uproject and select "Generate Visual Studio Project Files" from the menu to create the .sln file
-3. Package the project and deploy to the HoloLens Device
+4. Package the project and deploy to the HoloLens Device

-Find mode documentation on how to run and deploy apps using Unreal engine [here](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unreal/unreal-quickstart)
+Find mode documentation on how to run and deploy apps using Unreal Engine [here](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unreal/unreal-quickstart)

 # Run the Demo